Chechekhins/scParadise/docs/installation.rst

 GPU support
 -----------

-scParadise supports GPU usage automatically.
+scParadise supports GPU (NVIDIA) usage automatically.
 If you don't have GPU scParadise will automatically use CPU.
 We recommend using GPUs to train custom models as training on CPUs can take a long time.